utarasama/utarasama/README.md

 Here are some ideas to get you started:
 -->
+Developing in Python is my hobby and I want to make it my speciality for web development (Django) and data science.
 - 🔭 I’m currently developing a Twitch command connected to an external Express server.
 - 🌱 I’m currently learning Express, React JS ans Docker
 - 📫 How to reach me: my [Twitter](https://twitter.com/3adess) account or my email adress displayed on this profile 😎